antdke/founder_digest/data_modeling.md

 ## StakeholderUpdates

+- title
 - content (ex: "This month we...")
-- digest_id (which Digest does this update belong to?)
+- project_id (which Digest does this update belong to?)

+rails g model StakeholderUpdate title content project:references

 ## Subscriptions